OpenLMIS/openlmis-template-service/ERROR_HANDLING.md

   "messageKey": "requisition.error.validation.fail",
   "fieldErrors": {
     "comment": {
       "message": "Comment is longer than 255 characters and can not be saved", "messageKey": "requisition.comment.error.invalidLength"
     },
     "requisitionLineItems": {
+      "0c4b5efe-259c-44c9-8969-f157f778ee0f": {
+        "stockOnHand": {
           "message": "Stock on hand can not be negative", "messageKey": "requisition.error.validation.stockOnHand.cannotBeNegative"
+        }
+      }
     }
   }
 }